-- A. Sounds caused by organized athletic, religious, educational, civic or racing activities on property generally used for such purposes, including stadiums, parks, schools, churches, athletic fields, race tracks, airports and waterways, between the hours of 7:00 a.m. and 10:00 p.m. the same day; - B. Sounds caused by emergency work, or by the ordinary and accepted use of equipment, vehicles and apparatus in response to an emergency, whether or not such work is performed or equipment is used by a public or private agency, upon public or private property; - C. Sounds caused by sources regulated as to sound production by federal law, including, but not limited to, sounds caused by railroad, aircraft or commercially licensed watercraft operations; - D. Sounds caused by bona fide use of emergency warning devices and alarm systems authorized by the Clackamas County Alarm Permit Chapter 8.07 or successor provisions; - E. Sounds caused by blasting activities when performed under a permit issued by appropriate governmental authorities and only between the hours of 9 a.m. and 4 p.m. excluding weekends, unless such permit expressly authorizes otherwise; - F. Sounds caused by industrial, commercial, timber-harvesting, or utility organizations or workers during their normal operations; - G. Sounds caused by animals associated with agricultural operations, animal husbandry, or agricultural operations; - H. Sounds caused by motor vehicles operated on a public right of way, which are regulated by state law (ORS 815.250) which the Sheriff has a mandate to enforce, and which are not otherwise prohibited by 6.05.040(B)(2) or (B)(4); - I. Sounds caused by construction activity or by tools, including drills, chain saws, lawnmowers, saws, hammers, and similar tools, between the hours of 7 a.m. to 10 p.m. of the same day; - J. Repair or excavations of bridges, streets or highways by or on behalf of the County, the State or the federal government, between the hours of 10 p.m., and 7 a.m. the following day, when the public welfare and convenience renders it impractical to perform the work between 7 a.m. and 10 p.m.; - K. Outdoor gatherings, public dances, shows, sporting events and other similar outdoor events, provided that a permit has been obtained from the appropriate permitting authority or is being sponsored or hosted by the County; - L. Noise emanating from the combustion, detonation, or concussion caused by using fireworks or other similar devices from July 1 until July 5 of each year; - M. When the sound is emitted from a motorboat it shall not be subject to the standards above but a violation shall be established where the sound exceeds 75 dBA as measured on shore, provided that the measurement be taken no closer than 150 feet from the boat.
+- Sounds caused by bona fide use of emergency warning devices and alarm systems authorized by the Clackamas County Burglary and Robbery Alarm Permit Chapter 6.098.07 or successor provisions; - E. Sounds caused by blasting activities when performed under a permit issued by appropriate governmental authorities and only between the hours of 9 a.m. and 4 p.m. excluding weekends, unless such permit expressly authorizes otherwise; - F. Sounds caused by industrial, commercial, timber-harvesting, or utility organizations or workers during their normal operations; - G. Sounds caused by animals\associated with agricultural operations, animal husbandry, or agricultural operations, when the source of such sound is located outside of urban residential zoning districts\as defined by the Clackamas County Zoning and Development Chapter; - H. Sounds caused by motor vehicles operated on a public roadsright of way, which are regulated by state law (ORS 815.250) which the Sheriff has a mandate to enforce, and which are not otherwise prohibited by 6.05.040(B)(2) or (B)(4); or, - I. Sounds caused by construction activity or by tools, including drills, chain saws, lawnmowers, saws, hammers, and similar tools, between the hours of 76 a.m. to 10 p.m. of the same day. - J. Repair or excavations of bridges, streets or highways by or on behalf of the County, the State or the federal government, between the hours of 107 p.m., and 7 a.m. the following day, when the public welfare and convenience renders it impractical to perform the work between 7 a.m. and 107 p.m.; - K. Outdoor gatherings, public dances, shows, sporting events and other similar outdoor events, provided that a permit has been obtained from the appropriate permitting authority or is being sponsored or hosted by the County;: - L. Noise emanating from the combustion, detonation, or concussion caused by using fireworks or other similar devices from July 1 until July 5 of each year; - LM.
+When the sound is emitted from a motorboat it shall not be subject to the standards above but a violation shall be established where the sound exceeds 75 dBA as measured on shore, provided that the measurement be taken no closer than 150 feet from the boat.
 Where a measurement is taken from a distance close than 150 feet, a violation shall be established where the sound exceeds 84 dBA measured no closer than 50 feet from the boat.
 Motorboats shall not be operated on public waterways within the County unless equipped with a functioning underwater exhaust, muffler, or system which continuously pipes water into the exhaust line, except as may be permitted under ORS 830.260.
-[Codified by Ord.
-05-2000, 7/13/00]